KorfLab/exam/README.md

 This task is designed to test your ability to work with text files of genomic data using typical Linux CLI tools like `grep` and `sort`.

-Clone the E.coli repo at `https://github.com/iankorf/E.coli`.

-1. Perform md5 checksums on all of the files in the E.coli repo
-2. How many chromosomes are there in the E. coli genome?
+Clone this repo `https://github.com/iankorf/E.coli` to get some data files for the tasks ahead.

-3. According to the `*.faa` file, how many proteins does it encode?
+1. According to the `*.faa` file, how many proteins does it encode?
-4. According to the `*.gbff` file, how many coding sequences are there?
+2. According to the `*.gbff` file, how many coding sequences are there?
-5. Reconcile the differences between the last 2 questions.
+3. Reconcile the differences between the last 2 questions.
-6. How many `tRNA` features are found in the `*.gff` file?
+4. How many `tRNA` features are found in the `*.gff` file?
-7. How many of each type of features are there in the `*.gff` file?
+5. How many of each type of features are there in the `*.gff` file?

 Provide your answers in a document in your repo.
 Include the command lines and their outputs.